yffenim/fire_native/README.md

 Navigate to the project directory.

-Please run this install command and _ignore_ all warnings that might appear!

-`npm -i expo-cli` inside of directory

-**Please do NOT run `npm audit` as suggested if you see any vulnerability warnings, even if they are "high"**
+**When you run the install command, you may see a lot of warnings.
+Please do not run `npm audit` as suggested even if the vulnerabilities are "high"**

 `npm install` from within project directory